Addiction

 Alexander, Bruce K., The Globalisation of Addiction: A Study in Poverty of the Spirit, 2008thesis

-To understand the nature of addiction we must thoughtfully entertain Jung's insights, including the existence of substantive Archetypal Shadow/Archetypal Evil, even if it is difficult and disturbing, because it is the best map we presently have of the dynamics of addiction.
+to understand the nature of addiction we must thoughtfully entertain Jung’s insights, including the existence of substantive Archetypal Shadow/Archetypal Evil, even if it is difficult and disturbing.

-Schoen argues that Jungian depth psychology, including the concept of Archetypal Evil, provides the most adequate framework currently available for comprehending addiction's possessive, ego-obliterating dynamics.
+Schoen argues that Jungian archetypal frameworks, including the concept of Archetypal Evil, constitute the most adequate map currently available for understanding addiction’s dynamics.

-Some people, a relatively small minority, are at grave risk for addiction if exposed to certain substances.
-For this minority, exposure to drugs really will trigger addiction, and the trajectory of drug dependence, once begun, is extremely difficult to stop.
+some people, a relatively small minority, are at grave risk for addiction if exposed to certain substances.
+For this minority, exposure to drugs really will trigger addiction.

 Maté, Gabor, In the Realm of Hungry Ghosts: Close Encounters With Addiction, 2008supporting